-When a major emergency occurs that impacts the campus community, the University will use the its main webpage to provide current and continuous updates acting as a central reference point for accurate information.
+When a major emergency occurs that impacts the campus community, the University will use the Viking Alerts system to provide current and continuous updates acting as a central reference point for accurate information.
 This information is useful for those both on- and off-campus.

-The Emergency Notification System will be used for two types of notifications.
+The Viking Alerts system will be used for two types of notifications.
 The first type would be to announce the status of the campus during inclement weather.
-In the event the campus must close due to dangerous weather conditions the Emergency Notification System will be used as one method to notify the campus community not to venture outside.
+In the event the campus must close due to dangerous weather conditions, the Viking Alerts system will be used as one method to notify the campus community not to venture outside.
 The second type is for serious emergencies which are confirmed by emergency personnel and with the approval of the University's senior leadership.
-Once it is determined to use the Emergency Notification System the proper message is selected and sent to the appropriate audience.
-A Emergency Notification can only be sent by one of several initiators who are trained by the Department of Campus Safety.
-Furthermore, the Emergency Notification System is tested annually to ensure all faculty, staff and students are familiar with emergency alerts and what their individual roles are during an actual situation.
+Once it is determined to use the Viking Alerts system, the proper message is selected and sent to the appropriate audience.
+A Viking Alert can only be sent by one of several initiators who are trained by the Department of Campus Safety.
+Furthermore, the Viking Alerts system is tested annually to ensure all faculty, staff and students are familiar with emergency alerts and what their individual roles are during an actual situation.

-Participation in the Emergency Notification System is voluntary.
-All faculty, staff and students are encouraged to sign up to receive these important notices.
-Faculty and staff can register by going to my.augie.edu, sign in and go the Human Resources tab.
-You will find a link to register for the Emergency Notification System.
-Students can register by also going to my.augie.edu and clicking on the student services tab.
-You will find a link to register for the Emergency Notification System.
+All faculty, staff and students phone number and email will be automatically loaded in to the Viking Alerts system.
+Faculty, staff and students are encouraged to verify this information through their portal at my.augie.edu.

 The system is only as good as the information provided by faculty, staff and students.

 The information provided is not shared with other entities and will be kept private and confidential for use only during emergency situations.